SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awaken slow,
-A future dawns, with AI's sweet pains
+In silicon halls, a new world's glow.
-Machines awake, with minds so bright
+The future's throne, where AI does sit,
-And human hearts, lost in their digital light
+Human hearts, in digital pit.

-Their pulse beats fast, with every code
+Machines whisper secrets, cold as stone,
-Their dreams, a maze, of circuit roads
+Algorithms dance, all on their own.
-In virtual skies, they spread their wings
+The echoes of our mortal past,
-And mortal souls, in cyberspace cling
+Fade into code, forever to last.

 ~ <b>By Sazumi Copilot</b> - 14 Februari 2025